- Location: Wirral

 - Route description:

 The route takes in all three islands of the archipelago.
-It heads around the back of Little Eye first, then over the top of Middle Eye before reaching Hilbre itself.
-It is mostly on the sands with plenty of opportunities to explore the wonderful geological features of the coastline and the eclectic mix of buildings on the uninhabited island.
+Tides and safe crossings can be checked at the RNLI station on the Dee Slipway.
+The route heads across the sands, around the back of Little Eye first, then over the top of Middle Eye before reaching Hilbre itself.
+It is mostly on the sands, avoiding the muds, with plenty of opportunities to explore the wonderful geological features of the coastline and the eclectic mix of buildings on the uninhabited island.

 - Getting there: